mars188/Metagenomics-Data-Analysis/README.md

 ```
 https://ood.hpc.abudhabi.nyu.edu
 ```
-# Step 1: Running the Kraken2 for taxonomic classification
+# Step 1: Hands-on training with Kraken2 for taxonomic classification
 Here is how to load the kraken2 module.

 ```